Site menu Short story: The farm of souls

 Sooner or later I will die.
 And my consciousness will be captured for good, in order to suffer for all eternity.

 I shouldn't drink anymore, the doctor had strictly forbidden, but I can't sleep unless I put down a full highball.
-THe constant fear of being kidnapped again during the sleep is too much to bear.
+THe constant fear of being kidnapped again during sleep is too much to bear.

 I can't help but think whether the bizarre hightmares everybody has once in a while, are actually stretches of time in which our souls are thrown into an Arena.
 Brief and unhappy moments when our minds leave the body and pay a brief visit to the place of eternal unrest.